-SOC 320 - Social Gerontology (3)
+SOC 320 - Sociology of Aging (3)

 Prerequisite: SOC 101.
 The nature of the aging experience as it is shaped by the social context in which it occurs.
 A review of the historical, philosophic, and demographic aspects of aging, theories of social gerontology, cross-cultural perspectives on aging, and the sociology of retirement.